 Using enrichment toys is also great.
 Our dogs benefit from mental stimulation.
 However, they don’t replace playing with your dog.
 Proper interactions build stronger relationships.
-Substituting interaction with your dog and items your dog uses alone is a bad idea.
+Substituting interactions with your dog with items your dog uses alone, is a bad idea.

 Using calming agents like cannabis oil or Valerian root to get your dog in a better state of mind for training can also be a great addition to a training plan.
 However, it shouldn’t be a permanent way of life.
 This applies even more to psychotropic medications, for which long-term side effects remain largely unknown.

 Management can be a useful, temporary addition while going through a training program, but it can’t replace training.

 Training towards achieving the training goal should always be the first step.
 This is an animal welfare issue.
 Dogs who can be trusted at liberty will have a much richer and more fulfilled life than dogs managed 24/7.
 The more freedom a dog can handle, the better its life will be.

 However, when something can’t be resolved through training (e.g., food aggression), management may be our only option.
 In such cases, that is best for all.

 But for resolvable challenges, management should always be on the back end.
 It’s for things training couldn’t address.
 Management is not a replacement for training.

 Flawed Thinking Endangers Animal Welfare